openziti/ziti-doc/docfx_project/ziti/overview.md

 Network to authorize the client and enumerate the services the Identity is authorized to use.

-### AppWAN
+### POLICIES
+Policies control how Identities, Services and Edge Routers are allowed to interact.
+In order to use a service the identity must be granted access to the service.
+Also, since all access to a service goes through one more edge routers, both the service and the identity must be granted to access to the same edge router or edge routers.

+#### ROLE ATTRIBUTES
+Entities such as identities, services and edge routers can be added to policies explicity, either by id or name.
+Entities can  also be tagged with role attributes.
+Role attributes are simple strings like `sales`, `Boston`, `us-employees` or `support`.
+Their meaning is decided by the administrator.
+Policies can include entities by specifying a set of role attributes to match.

+#### SERVICE POLICIES
-The AppWAN is concept created to encapsulate the mapping between services and identities in a software-powered network.
+Service Policies encapsulate the mapping between identities and services in a software-powered network.
+In the simplest terms, Service Policies are a group of services and a group of identities.
+The act of adding a service to a Service Policy will grant the identities in that Service Policy access to the given service.
+Similarly, adding an identity to a Service Policy will grant that identity access to the services mapped in that Service Policy.

+Service policies controls both which identities may dial a service (use the service) and which identities may bind a service (provide or host the service).
+Each Service Policy may either grant dial or bind access, but not both.

+#### EDGE ROUTER POLICIES
-In the simplest terms, AppWANs are a group of services and a group of identities.
-The act of adding a service to an AppWAN will grant the identities in that AppWAN access to the given service.
-Similarly adding an identity to an AppWAN will grant that identity access to the services mapped in that AppWAN.
+Edge Router Policies manage the mapping between identities and edge routers.
+Edge Router Policies are a group of edge routers and a group of identities.
+Adding an edge router to an Edge Router Policy will grant the identities in that Edge Router Policy access to the given edge router.
+Similarly, adding an identity to an Edge Router Policy will grant that identity access to the edge routers mapped in that Edge Router Policy.

+#### SERVICE EDGE ROUTER POLICIES
+Service Edge Router Policies manage the mapping between services and edge routers.
+Service Edge Router Policies are a group of edge routers and a group of services.
+Adding an edge router to a Service Edge Router Policy will grant the services in that Service Edge Router Policy access to the given edge router.
+Similarly, adding a service to a Service Edge Router Policy will grant that service access to the edge routers mapped in that Service Edge Router Policy.